ncsa/Delta_doc/docs/source/user_guide/prog_env.rst

 See the `NVIDIA HPC SDK <https://developer.nvidia.com/hpc-sdk>`_ page for more information.

+The compute capability for A100 GPUs is 8.0, for A40 GPUs it is 8.6 and for H200 GPUs it is 9.0.

 Note: The Multi-Process Service (MPS) is not enabled on Delta and there are no plans to support it in the future.